 I have a whole post I wrote just about hydrogen peroxide – see it here!

-Rubbing alcohol (70% or higher) is very effective in killing germs, however, it can be irritating to the lungs and should be used in a well-ventilated area.
-The EWG.org gives it a low risk (see here) for asthma and respiratory concern.
-The reason I chose it is because it has been proven to kill the flu virus (source) and much safer to use than say, Lysol Disinfecting Spray.
+Rubbing alcohol (70% or higher) is very effective in killing germs; however, it can be irritating to the lungs and should be used in a well-ventilated area.
+The EWG.org gives it a low risk (see here) for asthma and respiratory concerns.
+The reason I chose it is because it has been proven to kill the flu virus (source) and is much safer to use than, say, Lysol Disinfecting Spray.